 The video no. 4 on the page "FAQs about Johann Sebastian Bach": Watch pictures from the Festival of Lights in Berlin, Germany and listen to music by Bach ...

 The fitting music calendar is also a Bach calendar.
 With a smile it is the fitting calendar of my publishing house regarding the Bach FAQ: How many children did Johann Sebastian Bach have?
 99 music calendars: 3 sizes.
-2020 + 2021.
+2022 + 2023.
+US + EU style.
 To the shop.

 A cool Bach calendar for cool Bach fans on the left and the publishing house's little Bach figure on the right.
 All calendars come in 3 sizes.
-2020 + 2021.
+2022 + 2023.
+US + EU style.

 You can support our Bach mission, even if you buy a gift in another supplier's shop.
-However ... it would be important to visit him or her via this "Bach 4 junction" … learn more.
+However ... it would be important to visit this supplier via this following "Bach 5 junction page" … learn more.